Promotional

 you'll have the opportunity to catch.

-A jig heavier than normal is required to move the bait along at a
+A jig heavier than normal is required to move the

 quick pace.
 1/4, 5/16.
 5/8 ounce heads are the sizes I use especially